TVVinudev/CryptoPages/README.md

 ---

 ### Notes
-- Replace `YOUR_ALCHEMY_API_KEY` with your actual Alchemy API key for the Holesky network.
+- Replace `YOUR_ALCHEMY_API_KEY` with your actual Alchemy API key for the Sepolia network.
 - Ensure the `.env` file is added to your `.gitignore` to avoid exposing sensitive information like private keys.

 ---